Carol Davis, PsyD, Dr.PH, R.T. (T) (ARRT)

 Complete your FAFSA early as the deadline for many loan applications is February or March.
 You may begin the loan application process before you have been accepted into the program.

-For more information contact Financial aid.
+For more information, contact Financial aid.

 Step 1: Review our website in detail, as well as the documents below.
 Many questions you may have can be answered from our online information.

 Step 2: Attend a free online information session to gain information about Radiation Therapy.
-This is required for all applicants.

 The Bachelor’s Degree in Radiation Technology is accredited by: WASC (Western Associate of Schools and Colleges)